-So much is written and discussed these days on strategies for project execution to help teams execute organizational objectives.
+So much is written and discussed these days to help teams execute organizational objectives.
 It is not enough to have thorough knowledge of a particular strategy, and good intentions will not get the job done.
 What organizations need is a culture or environment that fosters execution, or follow-through on goals or strategies communicated from the top.
 While many construction executives focus sincere effort on high-level strategies and goals, there is often a breakdown at the implementation level.

 No program strategy will be successful without the team and tools in place at the project level to execute that strategy.
 Program strategies can vary as much as the number of programs that exists; from individual construction project execution to enterprise software implementation, from a rollout of corporate standards to a management accountability programs.
 But successful execution of the program strategy, no matter what it is, will generally consist of three themes that must flow down from the executive level.

 The successful project execution process begins with systematic project team approach to planning the rollout of the strategy.
 Without a rigorous dialogue on the detailed day to day strategy of an entire project among those assigned to accomplish it, it is impossible to move forward as a coherent team.
 With the dialogue up front before the project even begins, the team becomes more of a unit and their effectiveness reaches way beyond their individual skill or knowledge base.